gate3/AngularHelp/README.md

 # AngularHelp
-This repository provides recipes, tips and solutions to common problems that may be encountered in angular 2 &amp; 4
+This repository provides recipes, tips and solutions to common problems that may be encountered in angular 4.

+If you would like to a solution to a problem or would like to learn how to create something.
+Kindly create an issue and add the appropriate tags (Error or Recipe).

 # Wanted!
 Contributors